 How many nurses does your loved one’s retirement home have on staff?
 How many doctors?
 How many therapists, nutritionists, and wound care specialists?
 I recently asked a local nurse – who also happens to be a dear friend – what I should make the public more aware of with regard to our state’s senior care facilities.
 Her answer?
 Staffing.

-As she reminded me, state law allows 1 CNA to be in charge of up to 15 patients during the day.
+As she reminded me, South Carolina law allows 1 CNA to be in charge of up to 13 patients during the day.
 At night, the ratio increases to 1 CNA per 22 patients.
-In her words, “that is too many residents for one person to be responsible for.”
+In her words, “That is too many residents for one person to be responsible for.”
 She believes – as do I – that our seniors’ health and safety is threatened by these high patient-to-nurse ratios.
 Even though state law allows it, that does not make the practice safe.
 In this case, the law permits needless risk by failing to require the safest practices.
 In other words, even the law itself violates the cardinal rule of “safety first, safety always.”
 Therefore, compliance with South Carolina law is not a viable defense when nursing home negligence allows bedsores, sepsis, or medication errors to occur.

 Bedsores, also known as pressure or decubitus ulcers, are one of the most common injuries that arise from improper staffing and supervision.
 As my dear friend told me, “One nurse cannot properly assess” and attend to 15 or 22 patients at one time.
 Not surprisingly, she recently took over treatment of a patient with multiple bed sores.
 She blames the sores on staffing deficiencies.